BretStateham/iot-workshops/IoTHub-TwinsRoutingMethods/README.md

 Data Acquisition system, leveraging *Azure's IoT Hub*.
-The architecture of a SCADA system includes a centralized supervisory control system networked to a collection remote processing modules that execute process tasks and relay environemntal information.
+The architecture of a SCADA system includes a centralized supervisory control system networked to a collection remote processing modules that execute process tasks and relay environmental information.

 You will be building two applications, the *Simulator*, which will mimic an IoT field device that has a flexible runtime, and the *Service*, which represents a cloud based command and control supervisory application.
-In this workshop you will explore how:
+In this workshop, you will explore how:

 - [Device Twins](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-device-twins)
 can be leveraged to pass configuration and state data bidirectionally between a remote device and the cloud.
 - [IoT Hub Routes](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-endpoints#custom-routing-endpoints)
-can facilitate the real time distibution of events to specific consumers and data processors.
+can facilitate the real time distribution of events to specific consumers and data processors.
 - [Direct Methods](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-direct-methods)
 can be utilized to coordinate behavior changes in one or more remote devices by calling specific methods in the remote device's code base.